swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 # A minimal reference implementation for temporary elevated access

-This is modification of reference implementation for providing temporary elevated access to your AWS environment.
+This isa  modification of reference implementation for providing temporary elevated access to your AWS environment.
 The modification results from integrating the solution with Amazon Cognito.
 Functional wise, the solution allows to swtich between reviewer acceppting requests and auto approval request mechanism.

 The original implementation can be found [here](https://github.com/aws-samples/aws-iam-temporary-elevated-access-broker).